Disbursing Your Aid For Spring 2019

-On July 11th, the Student Accounts Office will begin sending first billing statements for the Fall 2018 semester.
+On December 11th, the Student Accounts Office will begin sending first billing statements for the Spring 2019 semester.
 If your financial aid award has been finalized and you are packaged with a Scripps College Grant or Scholarship, we will automatically disburse your Scripps College Grants and/or Scripps College Scholarships to your student account.
 In order to credit your Scripps College Grants and Scholarships to your student account, you must have already completed and submitted all required documents.
-When you receive your bill for Fall 2018, you should see these awards as credits on your student account.
+When you receive your bill for Spring 2019, you should see these awards as credits on your student account.

-For the Fall 2018 semester, the scheduled disbursement date for federal and state aid is Monday, August 27, 2018.
+For the Spring 2019 semester, the scheduled disbursement date for federal and state aid is Monday, January 14, 2019.

 These funds should credit to your student account on that day.